 Solo for Two

-Two dancers, two sides of the same coin, caught in a struggle to find their place in the world.
-A little robot called 'Macheba' both interacts and observers the dancers, mirroring and absorbing our human identities.
+Two dancers, two sides of the same coin, are caught in a struggle to find their place in the world.
+A little robot called Macheba joins them on stage as an interactive witness to their battle for survival and a new identity, scanning the dancers´ memories and projecting their feelings.

 British-Brazilian choreographer Jean Abreu has now spent half his life in Brazil and the other half in Britain.
 This new dance work is the second production in a trilogy where he explores human identity, formed in-between different cultures and dance languages.